lightstep/opentelemetry-examples/collector/docker/README.md

 ---
 # Ingest Docker metrics using OTEL Collector's Prometheus receiver

-This example illustrates how you can ingest Docker metrics using the OTEL collector's Prometheus receiver.
-Docker exposes a Prometheus compatible metrics endpoint.
+This example illustrates how you can ingest Docker metrics using the [OTEL collector's `dockerstats` receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/dockerstatsreceiver).

+> WARNING: The `dockerstats` receiver is only supported on Linux.

 ## Requirements